Hegazian/ESP-IDMS/BOM.md

 **Date:** April 2026
 **Target:** ESP32-S3 N16R8 + Topway HKT070DTA-1C

+> Current-state note, 2026-05-10:
+> This BOM remains the hardware purchasing baseline for the ESP32-S3 + Topway
+> version.
+Firmware has moved to the finalized current state documented in
+> `README.md`, `Specifications.md`, and `PROJECT_HANDOFF.md`.
+Before production
+> purchasing, re-check prices, preferred suppliers, enclosure fit, mains safety
+> requirements, and whether the selected SCT variant is 30A/1V, 100A/1V, or
+> SCT-013-000 current-output.

 > All prices are approximate retail (USD).
 Bulk pricing reduces unit cost.
 > DNP = Do Not Populate (marked on PCB, not soldered).